spikegrobstein/boucher/readme.md

     # pass the path to a file containing the password
     # will be `chomp`'d
     password_file '~/.boucher_pass'

+## TODO

+Boucher is not feature-complete, yet, and still has a long way to go before it's ready for general release.
+Following are things on my todo list:

+ * support for users who do not leverage Chef environments (eg: production, staging, etc)
+ * customizable rules for parsing hostnames
+ * customizable rules for recipes to run for `chef-solo` installations
+ * manual running of `chef-client`
+ * customizable node configuration
+ * more robust support for raw nodes
+ * more robust rules for network settings on raw nodes
+ * support for non-Ubuntu servers during bootstrap
+ * support for stored passwords (even though the docs say it has it)
+ * support for default roles and environments (even though it's in the docs)
+ * support for more Meatfile locations
+ * better commandline options support
+ * better validations of Meatfile

 ## Author and License